Code-Institute-Submissions/Sndrahel-Handywoman_FebResub/README.md

 ---
 # Credits

-## Content:
+## Code:
 - [Code Institute](https://codeinstitute.net/) - Inspiration of blog layout were taken from tutorial.
 - [Youtube](https://www.youtube.com/results?search_query=python+django+dentist+website+%237) - Tutorial used for setting up sending email .
-- [Startbootstrap](https://startbootstrap.com/) - Core template and contacform taken from this site.
+- [Startbootstrap](https://startbootstrap.com/) - Core template layout contact form taken from this site.
 - [Stack Overflow](https://stackoverflow.com/) - Was used to find solutions and debugging.
 - [GitHub](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf) - Inspiration of structure for this README file were adapted from this site.
 - [GitHub](https://github.com/rodrigoneumann/photographer-ms4) - Inspiration of structure and contactforms were adapted from this site.